dekuNukem/STM32_tutorials/lesson1_serial_helloworld/alt_locations.md

 # Switching a Peripheral Pin to Alternative Locations

-On STM32, most of the I/O peripheral pins have 2 or even 3 alternative locations in order to reduce conflict.
+On STM32, most of the I/O peripheral pins have 2 or even 3 alternative locations in order to reduce pin usage conflict.
 In this short guide we'll see how to switch between them in STM32CubeMX.

 We're going to use UART for example.
-Looking at the schematic, the TX/RX on the UART header is connected to PA9/PA10 instead of default PA2/PA3 selected by SMT32Cube.
+Looking at [the schematic](../resources/datasheets/STM32F030F4P6_miniboard_schematics.pdf), the TX/RX on the UART header is connected to PA9/PA10 instead of default PA2/PA3 selected by SMT32Cube:

 ![Alt text](resources/sche.png)